selinzeytinoglu/METMAP/README.md

 # METMAP
-### Mobile Eye-Tracking Processing Pipeline with SAM 2
+### METMAP: A Mobile Eye-Tracking Gaze Mapping and Analysis Pipeline
 This pipeline is built to process mobile eye-tracking videos.
-It takes a POV video and corresponding gaze data as input, uses Meta's SAM2 model to segment and track areas of interest (AOIs), and outputs a fixations CSV that describes where the participant is looking throughout the video.
+It takes a POV video and corresponding gaze data as input, uses Meta's SAM 2 model to segment and track areas of interest (AOIs), and outputs a fixations CSV that describes where the participant is looking throughout the video.
 We have developed and used the pipeline with videos obtained using Pupil Invisible eye-tracking glasses.
 However, the pipeline can be adapted to be used with other mobile eye-trackers.

 ## Overview
 The pipeline is divided into these steps: